 With each upcoming phone, we see a wave of fan-made concept photos and videos.
 These typically incorporate the latest news and rumors, or the creators’ vision of what the phone should look like.
 You can find plenty of Galaxy S9 concept photos and videos online, but the best ones come from the YouTube channel Waqar Khan.

-These first few renders match everything we’ve heard so far.
+These first few renders match early rumors, but that’s all these are based off.
 Stretching the bezels closer to the sides for a truly edge-to-edge screen, returning the fingerprint scanner to the front, and adding dual cameras to the back of the Galaxy S9.
 Again, these are fan-made, and not official by any means.

 At some point photos and information will leak right from Samsung or accessory partners, and give us a better idea of what’s coming.
 For now, these concepts are enough to get buyers excited about Samsung’s new phone.
 That, or see this newly leaked CAD render.